 For basic banking needs, I highly recommend online bank N26.
 They are one of the best online banks in France.
 You can open your account online in a matter of minutes without paperwork (yes, Americans too!), manage your money from an app, and make no-fee transactions globally.
 Click here to open your free account.

 Even though I didn’t open a French bank account right away, I admit it really is necessary for life in France, especially if you plan to live here long term.
 Most bills are directly debited from your account and having a French debit card makes day-to-day life that much simpler.

-I hope that by sharing these facts and frustrations about the banking system in France, you’ll be better prepared to do your banking in France and your search for the best bank in France for expats.
+I hope that by sharing these facts and frustrations about the banking system in France, you’ll be better prepared to do your banking here and get yourself set up with a French bank account that meets your needs.

 Here’s a list of French banking norms that seemed oddly different to me when I first arrived in France: